Location

 <p>{block name:"Course Tagline - Psychology"}</p>

-<p>Dreams can be a rich source of information about our real selves, but many people wonder if they
+<p>Dreams can be a rich source of information about our real selves, but many people wonder if they communicate anything of significance.
+In this

 ...